Install on a Kubernetes Cluster¶

 resources: {}

-# The image to use for the web-proxy.
+# The image to use for the controller pod.

 image: